aboria/Aboria/README.md

 MyParticles particles();
 ```

-You can also give the `MyParticles` constructor a single `unsigned int` arguement to set the random seed for the container:
+You can also give the `MyParticles` constructor a single `unsigned int` argument to set the random seed for the container:

 ```Cpp
 MyParticles particles_with_seed(0);